rebecca0112358/GenAIEvaluation/README.md

 # GenAIEvaluation
-Materials for use in learning generative AI output evaluation
+This project contains example study documents, use cases, scripts, and templates for planning for and evaluating textual generative AI output.